krishnap25/PyTorch-YOLOv3/README.md

-Forked from `eriklindernoren/PyTorch-YOLOv3` to obtain feature representations of images.
+*NOTE:* Forked from `eriklindernoren/PyTorch-YOLOv3` to obtain feature representations of images.

 # PyTorch-YOLOv3